cullendales/sit-the-f-up/README.md

 # Sit the F Up - The motivational, posture-correcting program!
 ## About
 Tired of tech neck?
 Well here is your chance to correct that posture!
-Sit-the-f-up motivates you with a very ungentle touch to sit up and correct your posture.
+Sit the F up motivates you with a very ungentle touch to sit up and correct your posture.
 No more slouching over the computer all day!
 This is the beginning of your health journey.
 Enjoy Sit the F Up - with a new sickingly sweet version included for all you people who don't like being yelled at.

 ## Usage